Mathmagician8191/Liberty-Chess/Standards/ULCI.md

   * version <x>
     This must be sent to indicate to the server the version of ULCI supported.
-    If the server does not receive this, it should assume the client is a regular UCI client. e.g. "id version 1.0"
+    If the server does not receive this, it should assume the client is a regular UCI client. e.g. "id version 1"
   * name <x>
     This must be sent after receiving the "uci" command to identify the client, e.g. "id name Shredder X.Y\n"
-  * human
-    Indicates that the client represents a human player.
-Human players should only be given instructions to search infinitely or for a certain time, and should only be expected to return a best move, with no score.
   * username <x>
-    This must be sent for a human player to identify them e.g. "id username Mathmagician\n"
+    Identifies that the client is a human player with a username.
+Human players will have differences in behaviour compared to engines. e.g. "id username Mathmagician\n"
   * author <x>
     This must be sent after receiving the "uci" command to identify the client,